By Verve Group

 While some of the middlemen may add enough value to justify the commission they charge for, others do not.
 Through SPO, advertisers get empowered to understand the value chain and the middlemen fees involved and decide which “path” to supply they want to use for their campaigns to maximize the percentage of ad budgets that goes into buying the inventory (“working media”) rather than paying middlemen fees.

-How Can Buyers Implement an Effective SPO Strategy?
+How Can Media Buyers Implement an Effective SPO Strategy?

 The starting point for a good SPO strategy is transparency about middlemen’s fees.
 Advertisers these days often have partial or full transparency into the sites, apps, and even specific site placements their media buys go to.
 But they often lack an understanding of the full supply chain and the various middlemen involved.